Car Electrical Problems Troubleshooting Tips

 Check the Battery

 The first step in discovering an electrical problem is to measure the battery’s voltage output using your multimeter or voltmeter.
 Disconnect the battery from the car and make sure all lights are off.
-If the key is in the ignition, make sure it’s turned to the off position.
+If the key is in the ignition, make sure it is turned to the off position.

-Connect the red lead to the positive battery terminal – it is red and usually marked with a + symbol.
-Connect the black lead to the negative battery terminal – it is black and usually marked with a – symbol.
+Connect the red lead to the positive (RED) battery terminal and the black lead to the negative (BLACK) battery terminal.
 If the voltage reading is around 12.66V, your battery is fully charged.

-If the voltage reading is more than 12.43V but less than 12.66V, your battery is about 75%-90% charged and is still operable.
+If the voltage reading exceeds 12.43V but is less than 12.66V, your battery is about 75%-90% charged and is still operable.
 If the voltage reads less than 12.4V, the voltage output is too low, and the battery needs to be charged.
 One option is to jump-start it with another vehicle using jumper cables.

-If you choose this option, it’s best to go for a 20-30 minute drive (instead of a series of short trips) after getting it started to ensure the battery gets fully charged.
+If you choose this option, it is best to go for a 20 to 30-minute drive (instead of a series of short trips) after getting it started to ensure the battery gets fully charged.
 If the battery is four years old or older, it may be time to replace it.
 Some batteries last longer than others, but as a general rule, most car batteries last about four years.

 Check the Alternator

-Next, using the leads on your voltmeter (or multimeter), connect the red lead to the red terminal connector on the alternator.
-Connect the black lead on some metal part of the car for a ground connection.
+Next, using the leads on your voltmeter (or multimeter), connect the red lead to the positive (RED) terminal connector on the alternator.
+Connect the black lead to some metal part of the car for a ground connection.

 Make sure your voltmeter is set to the 20V setting.
 If the alternator operates properly, the voltage should be around 14 volts.
-Sometimes the reading will be a little under that value and sometimes a bit over that value.
+Sometimes, the reading will be slightly under that value and sometimes slightly over that value.
 Values between 13.8 and 14.2 are good.

 If the voltage is still too low even with revving it, the alternator probably needs replacing.